Riffsmith/bookorbit-readest-sync/docs/phase-5-design-temp.md

 7. Apply `config.Bridge.Retry*` backoff around any call that returns `ErrRateLimited`/`ErrServer`/`ErrNetwork`.
 8. Decide, using its own state (not this package's), whether to fall back to `Client.UpdateProgress` per book (§9).

-This package exposes exactly what step 1–8 need and nothing else — no method here performs steps 1, 2, 3, 5, 6, 7, or 8.
+This package exposes exactly what steps 1–8 need and nothing else — no method here performs steps 1, 2, 3, 5, 6, 7, or 8.

 ---

-## 12. Concurrency expectations
+## 12. Concurrency

-**No synchronization needed**, and for an even simpler reason than Phase 4's `readest.Client`: this client has no shared mutable resource at all. `Client`'s fields (`baseURL`, `username`, `authKey`, `device`, `http`, `log`, `maxBody`, `timeout`, `now`) are all immutable after construction (the `now` field is a function value, not shared mutable state).
-There is no token to refresh, no mutex-guarded critical section anywhere in this package. `Client` is safe for concurrent use by construction, not by discipline.
+**No synchronization was needed**, for an even simpler reason than Phase 4's `readest.Client`: this client has no shared mutable resource at all. `Client`'s fields (`baseURL`, `username`, `authKey`, `device`, `http`, `log`, `maxBody`, `timeout`, `now`) are all immutable after construction (the `now` field is a function value, not shared mutable state).
+There is no token to refresh, no mutex-guarded critical section anywhere in this package. `Client` is safe for concurrent use by construction, not by discipline — confirmed by `TestConcurrentCallsNoRace` under `-race`.

 In practice, per `docs/implementation-brief.md` ("Polling daemon...
 No bidirectional sync"), the engine calls this client serially within one `RunOnce` pass, so concurrency safety is a free property rather than a load-bearing requirement — matching the identical conclusion reached for the Readest client in Phase 4 (§8).